NT7S/Si5351/README.md

 Wire the SDA and SCL pins of the Si5351 to the corresponding pins on the AVR.
 Since the I2C interface is set to 400 kHz, use 1 k&Omega; pullup resistors from +3.3 V to the SDA and SCL lines.

 Connect a 25 MHz or 27 MHz crystal with a load capacitance of 6, 8, or 10 pF to the Si5351 XA and XB pins.
-Locate the crystal as close to the Si5351 as possible and keep the leads as short as possible.
+Locate the crystal as close to the Si5351 as possible and keep the traces as short as possible.
 Please use a SMT crystal.
 A crystal with leads will have too much stray capacitance.

 Usage
 -----